 Shifting over the past few years, videoconferencing is no longer a nice-to-have option but a necessity for many organizations looking to keep pace with changing habits and behaviors at the office.
 This is all due to the benefits it offers to businesses.
 The cloud boosts its popularity further, making it affordable and easy to implement for companies of all sizes and budgets.
 However, before making the switch to cloud-based videoconferencing, there are a few factors you need to consider.

-A good cloud videoconferencing service should run seamlessly on any device, be that company videoconferencing systems or the personal devices of the employees.
+A strong business video communicairton setup should run seamlessly on any device, from your company videoconferencing systems to the personal devices of the employees.
 This makes it easier for everyone to stay connected and collaborate from virtually anywhere.
 Modern workspaces must cope with distrubeted teams, technology and networks.
 Your videoconferencing platform should be able to cope with any combination of people and devices, to help your teams connect and collaborate with anyone.

 2. Flexibility and Scalability